IgniteUI/igniteui-docfx/en/components/tabbar.md

 ...
 ```

-Edit the component's template markup by adding the following Tab Bar with an IgxList in its first panel:
+Edit the component's template markup by adding the following Bottom Navigation with an IgxListComponent in its first panel:

 ```html
 ...